bernatferragut/CCT/Explorations/AI 1.md

 >  **Ask:** what is the difference between personal and private information?

-Ask students to share in pairs and ask volunteers to share examples with the class.
+Ask students to brainstorm some examples of personal and private information, and then ask them to share with the class.

-Personal information includes:  your taste, the food you like, your hobbies
+Examples of personal information includes: your taste, the food you like, your hobbies.

-Private information includes: home address, full name, phone number everything that can identify you personally
+Examples of private information includes: home address, full name, phone number and anything that could identify you personally.

 **Activity**
 Draw 3 columns on the board: